iamsmsr/PlannrAI-Sync-AI-powered-Event-Planning-Management-Platform/README.md

 **PlannrAI Sync: AI-powered Event Planning & Management**

+**AI-driven event planning and management platform selected among the Top 10 Finalists at Therap (BD) Ltd.
+JavaFest 2025 out of 238 teams and secured 4th place in the final round.**

 PlannrAI Sync is an intelligent RESTful event management platform or web application that combines interactive tools, AI recommendations, and real-time collaboration to make planning and executing events effortless.
 Whether you’re a customer searching for venues, a vendor offering services, or an admin managing the system, PlannrAI Sync streamlines the entire process from discovery to booking.

 YT DEMO: https://www.youtube.com/watch?v=e0YORYvfm_U